bufbuild-ru/docs/docs/generate/overview/index.md

 ## Using managed mode

 Another issue with code generation is the need define output options that aren't part of the schema.
-These include fields like package prefixes, namespace information, and so on that aren't part of your API definition but need to be passed to the generator to render the client code correctly.Normally, API producers hard-code these options in their Protobuf files, but they're actually API _consumer_ concerns.
+These include fields like package prefixes, namespace information, and so on that aren't part of your API definition but need to be passed to the generator to render the client code correctly.

+Normally, API producers hard-code these options in their Protobuf files, but they're actually API _consumer_ concerns.
 Using managed mode allows consumers to easily use smart defaults for these options or override them in the `buf.gen.yaml` file, freeing the producers to provide a universal API.
-Using managed mode across an entire project or organization gives you a clear separation of concerns while still providing necessary flexibility to consumers.The example below demonstrates using managed mode to generate Java code using remote plugins.
+Using managed mode across an entire project or organization gives you a clear separation of concerns while still providing necessary flexibility to consumers.

-**Before\*\***After\*\*
+The example below demonstrates using managed mode to generate Java code using remote plugins.

+**Before**

+**After**

 ::: info Protobuf file without managed mode